macimax/WIKI_STEPMANIA/Play-Modes.md

 * the player passes the Extra Stage.
 * the player achieves the theme's requirements to unlock the Special Stage.
 Usually this is an AA on the Extra Stage.

-When Event Mode is enabled, stages are unlimited and named Event Stage (in some themes, EVENT STAGE is renamed EXTRA STAGE).
+When Event Mode is enabled, stages are unlimited and named Event Stage (in some themes, this is renamed EXTRA STAGE).
 You are always taken back to the music select after song results, so there is no total results.
 Extra and Special stage are not accessible.

 Some themes uses this default mode and don't be changed, and some themes use different scoring systems (as ITG, EXTREME, Supernova2, Money Score, Etc.).